otto-kokstein/audio-slicer/README.md

 - The *Album Title* value tells the tool which album the audio parts come from.
 The album name is written into the audio parts' metadata.
 This value can be empty.

 - The *Cover Art Filename* value tells the tool which image it should use in the audio parts' metadata. **Do not** include the path to the file, only its name and extension (the file must be located in the `input` directory).
+This value can be empty.

 ### 4. Run the tool